-33The invocation of a hearing pursuant to "Procedures for Academic Dismissal" does not waive the faculty member's rights under the Americans with Disabilities Act, the Family Medical Leave Act, and ERISA, and no determination or finding of fact by the Joint Hearing Committee shall be binding in this regard.
+&lt;sup>33The invocation of a hearing pursuant to "Procedures for Academic Dismissal" does not waive the faculty member's rights under the Americans with Disabilities Act, the Family Medical Leave Act, and ERISA, and no determination or finding of fact by the Joint Hearing Committee shall be binding in this regard.

 A tenured faculty member who is out on sick leave or disability is entitled to return to his/her tenured appointment if he/she is medically cleared to return to work.
 However, when a tenured faculty member is out on long-term disability, and based on clear and convincing medical evidence, there is no reasonable likelihood that the faculty member will be able to return to work in the foreseeable future, or after a period of two years from the date the faculty member commenced long-term disability, there is no reasonable medical evidence that the faculty member's return is imminent, the University reserves the right to commence a search for and then hire replacement faculty, including tenure track faculty, to ensure delivery of high quality instruction.
-In such an instance, if the tenured faculty member out on long-term disability is subsequently medically cleared to return to work, the University will endeavor to the best of its ability to place the faculty member in his/her original department, College or School and campus is not reasonably possible, the University will endeavor to the best of its ability to place the faculty member in another reasonable department, College or School or campus.
+In such an instance, if the tenured faculty member out on long-term disability is subsequently medically cleared to return to work, the University will endeavor to the best of its ability to place the faculty member in his/her original department, College or School and campus.
+If a return to the original department, College or School and campus is not reasonable department, College or School or campus.